Current & Upcoming Events

 During this 3 hour session, Kelvin will demonstrate numerous techniques he uses for achieving the incredibly life-like portraits that have become his signature style.
 He will share his list of favourite materials and answer your questions throughout the demonstration.

-Kelvin Okafor: One Artist’s Journey
+Artist Talk: Kelvin Okafor - One Artist’s Journey

 1st May, Friday 5:30 - 7:30pm